 Fusion of artificial intelligence and blockchain

-Fleet tour-planning, or when in dynamic environments called fleet control i solves the problem of finding the right vehicle at the right time and in the right place to transport the right cargo or passenger.
+Fleet tour-planning, or when in dynamic environments called fleet control solves the problem of finding the right vehicle at the right time and in the right place to transport the right cargo or passenger.
 Classic systems, as well as our fleet tour-planning, use a central server on which information and data are collected and it is optimized.
-While most approaches use one logical intelligent agent on a server, we are already using a multi-agent approach for or solution on a server (Logically decentralized and physically centralized).
+While most approaches use one logical intelligent agent on a server, we are already using a multi-agent approach for or solution on a server (logically decentralized and physically centralized).
 Now we are developing the next evolution step.

 Digital Business Twins

 We have developed a prototype that solves the problem described completely serverless.
 It was modeled as a multi-agent system (MAS) and is used in both the control and planning segments.
-To this end, we have developed vehicle-based decision-making modules that, as autonomous agents for vehicles, evaluate business-relevant issues and make and execute decisions.
+To this end, we have developed vehicle-based decision-making modules that act as autonomous agents for vehicles, evaluate business-relevant issues and make and execute decisions.
 In more general terms, decide on a production program.
 The decision modules are modeled as digital business twins of a vehicle and negotiate with other digital business twins of other vehicles about freight, passengers and prices etc. The digital business twins can use machine learning (e.g. our ETA prediction) for individual decision-making.
 The decision module can be developed for an on-board device, microcontroller, board computer, smartphone or retrofit unit.
 This makes the system a logically decentralized system.

-Coordination mechanism on DLT
+Coordination mechanism on Distributed Ledger Technology

 This is a paradigm shift is system architecture.